neuroplasticity9/tailwind/README.md

 Run `npm run prod` or `yarn prod` to build production

-Open your browser file html or use live preivew on Vscode to view

-Edit your code, site will be auto reload
+Edit your code html, css or scss, site will be auto reload